 </style>

-<img src="image.jpg" width="600" style="width: 100%; max-width: 600px; height: auto; display: block; border: 0;" alt="Descriptive text" />
+<img src="https://your-cdn.com/hero.jpg" width="600" style="width: 100%; max-width: 600px; height: auto; display: block; border: 0;" alt="Descriptive text" />

-Stacking Columns on Mobile
+Stacking columns on mobile

 <!--[if mso]>